slively/boot-react/README.md

 The Java code is available in the `backend` sub-project.
 The `frontend` sub-project contains the javascript code.

-In development you will have access to the awesome https://github.com/gaearon/redux-devtools[redux-dev-tools], which will allow you keep track of your application state and undo/redo every action at will.
+In development you will have access to the awesome [redux-dev-tools](https://github.com/gaearon/redux-devtools), which will allow you keep track of your application state and undo/redo every action at will.

-## But...
-I love Groovy :'(

-Me too pal...

-The project used to be coded in Groovy but since most of us use Java at work, I figured it would be more useful for a lot of people if the backend code was written in Java.

-There is a https://github.com/geowarin/boot-react/tree/groovy[groovy branch] that should be up to date.

-The tests are still http://geowarin.github.io/test-java-with-groovy.html[written in groovy].

 ### Running the backend (recommended)